-Offset Name Length Value Description 00h Length ВУТЕ Varies Length of the structure, including Device Type and Length fields.
-Length dependent on version of the Redfish Host Interface Specification supported: 18h for 1.3.
-14h for 1.2 and older.
-01h Vendor ID WORD Varies The Vendor ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
-03h Device ID WORD Varies The Device ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
-05h Subsystem Vendor WORD Varies The Subsystem Vendor ID of the PCI/PCIe device as read from its PCI configuration space (LSB irst).
-07h Subsystem ID WORD Varies The Subsystem ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
-09h MAC Address 6 BYTEs Varies The MAC address of the PCI/PCIe network device (most significant octet first).
-0Fh Segment Group Number WORD Varies The Segment Group Number of the PCI/PCIe device as defined in the PCI Firmware Specification.
-The value is 0 for a single-segment topology.
-11h Bus Number BYTE Varies The Bus Number of the PCI/PCIe device.
-12h Device/Function Number ВҮТЕ The Device/Function Number of the PCI/PCIe device.
-Bits 7:3 - Device Number Bits 2:0 - Function Number.
-13h Device Characteristics WORD Varies Additional characteristics for the device.
+Offset Name Length Value Description 00h Length Byte Varies Length of the structure, including the device type and length fields.
+The length is dependent on the version of the Redfish Host Interface Specification supported: 11h for 1.3.
+0Dh for 1.2 and older.
+01h Vendor ID Word Varies The vendor identifier of the PCI/PCIe device as read from the "Vendor ID" field of its PCI configuration space, LSB first.

+Offset Name Length Value Description 03h Device ID Word Varies The device identifier of the PCI/PCIe device as read from the "Device ID" field of its PCI configuration space, LSB first.
+05h Subsystem vendor ID Word Varies The subsystem vendor identifier of the PCI/PCIe device as read from the "Subsystem vendor ID" field of its PCI configuration space, LSB first.
+07h Subsystem ID Word Varies The subsystem identifier of the PCI/PCIe device as read from the "Subsystem ID" field of its PCI configuration space, LSB first.
+09h MAC address 6 bytes Varies The MAC address of the PCI/PCIe network device, most significant octet first.
+0Fh Segment group number Word Varies The segment group number of the PCI/PCIe device as defined in the PCI Firmware Specification.
+The value is 0 for a single- segment topology.
+11h Bus number Byte Varies The bus number of the PCI/PCIe device.
+12h Device/ function number Byte Varies The device/function Number of the PCI/PCIe device.
+Bits 7:3 - Device number Bits 2:0 - Function number.
+13h Device characteristics Word Varies Additional characteristics for the device.
 See Table 9.
-15h Credential Bootstrapping Handle WORD Varies Handle of the interface to be used for credential bootstrapping via IPMI commands.
-The value is 0xFFFF if not supported.
+15h Credential bootstrapping handle Word Varies Handle of the interface to be used for credential bootstrapping via IPMI commands.
+The value is FFFFh if not supported.

-8.3.6 Table 8: Device Descriptor Data for Device Types 80h-FFh (OEM)
+7.3.6 Table 8: Device descriptor data for device types 80h-FFh, OEM device

-The following table defines the Device Descriptor Data format for when the Device Type field is 80h-FFh, which indicates the device is an OEM device.
+The following table defines the device descriptor data format when the device type field is 80h-FFh, which indicates the device is an OEM device.

-Offset Name Length Value Description 00h Vendor IANA 4 BYTEs Varies The IANA code for the vendor (MSB first).
-04h Vendor Data Varies Varies OEM defined data.
+Offset Name Length Value Description 00h Vendor IANA 4 bytes Varies The IANA code for the vendor, MSB first.
+04h Vendor data Varies Varies OEM defined data.

-8.3.7 Table 9: Device Characteristics
+7.3.7 Table 9: Device characteristics

-The following table defines the bit field for the Device Characteristics field found in Table 6 and Table 7.
+The following table defines the bit field for the device characteristics field found in Table 6 and Table 7.

-Word Bit Position Meaning
+Word bit position Description

 Bit 0 Credential bootstrapping via IPMI commands is supported.

 Bits 1:15 Reserved.

-8.4 Table 10: Protocol Records data format
+7.4 Table 10: Protocol record data format

-Protocol Records start at offset 07h+N of the SMBIOS Type 42 structure.
-The following table defines the general Protocol Record layout specific data for Redfish over IP protocol:
+The protocol records start at offset 07h+N of the SMBIOS type 42 structure.
+The following table defines the general protocol record layout for Redfish over IP.